 This is another unique thing to do in Taipei – specifically at the night markets.
 I have no idea why but fluffy penises were everywhere.
 You could win them by shooting things, by popping balloons with darts and in the little grabby hand machines.

 Oh, you can also buy penis shaped waffles, hot dogs and ice pops, but I was travelling alone and while I’ll do many things solo for this blog that put me out of my comfort zone (like drinking on a helipad), eating a phallic ice cream with no-one to laugh with just seemed a bit sad!

-If you are looking for some good ideas of things to do in Taipei alone though, check this post out – there’s a few extra ideas in that one specifically for solo travellers.
+If you are looking for some good ideas of things to do in Taipei alone though, check this post out -it contains some specific ideas for solo travellers.

 If fluffy male body parts aren’t on your list of things to take home from Taipei, you can find a heap of other strange things in the grabber machines in the arcades that line the night markets.
 You know you’ve always wanted your own piece of toast to keep forever and ever without pesky things like hunger or mould getting in the way.